 Getting the recognition that you deserve by winning an award or becoming a finalist can be a real boost to your business.
 Our events also provide a great opportunity to network with like-minded companies and individuals.
 You are provided with a finalist seal and certificate that you can display on your website or in your office.
 You are also provided with a press release to help you spread the word to your network.

-The official deadline for the close of submissions can be found on the event details page.
-If you have problems meeting this time, please contact Sebastian Cruz by email at [email protected] or call 02 9922 3300.
+The official deadline for the close of submissions can be found on the event homepage.
+If you have problems meeting this time, please contact Adrian Connell on 02 8045 2073 or by email at [email protected].

-You are encouraged to attend if you make it as a finalist.
+You are encouraged to participate if you make it as a finalist.
 The event gives you an opportunity to be celebrated and recognised for your outstanding work in your field.